jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Rust Monster.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Rust (Su): >
-SpecialAbilities: Rust (Su) A rust monster's antennae are a primary touch attack that causes any metal object they touch to swiftly rust and corrode.
+    A rust monster's antennae are a primary touch attack that causes any metal object they touch to swiftly rust and corrode.
 The object touched takes half its maximum hp in damage and gains the broken condition-a second hit destroys the item.
 A rust monster never provokes attacks of opportunity by attempting to strike a weapon with its antennae.
 Against creatures made of metal, a rust monster's antennae deal 3d6+5 points of damage.
 An attended object, any magic object, or a metal creature can attempt a DC 15 Reflex save to negate this effect.
 The save DC is Constitution-based.
+  Scent Metals (Ex): >
-Scent Metals (Ex) This ability functions much the same as the scent ability, except that the range is 90 feet and the rust monster can only use it to sense metal objects (including creatures wearing or carrying metal objects).
+    This ability functions much the same as the scent ability, except that the range is 90 feet and the rust monster can only use it to sense metal objects (including creatures wearing or carrying metal objects).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: